nasa/Transform-to-Open-Science/Year_of_Open_Science_Cookbook/organization_actions_year_of_open_science.md

 ## Strengthen at Conferences
 Wish to feature the Year of Open Science at your next conference?
 Navigate to the [TOPS Conferences Cookbook](//Year_of_Open_Science_Cookbook/conferences_for_the_year_of_open_science.md) to learn how.

+## Contribute to the ScienceCore

+**What is it?**

+Whether someone is looking to transition to a new way of conducting research or just getting started in their scientific career, TOPS aims to meet everyone where they are at on their open science journey.
+The core TOPS open science curriculum, [the OpenCore](/docs/Area2_Capacity_Sharing/OpenCore/readme.md), will provide beginners with important definitions, tools, resources and best practices.

+To help scientists and researchers deepen their knowledge of open science practices in a particular field, gain advanced skills in data science or other research-enabling practices, and gain a more nuanced understanding of open science principles, TOPS aims to create the [ScienceCore](/docs/Area2_Capacity_Sharing/ScienceCore/readme.md).

+**How do I get started?**

+TOPS has released a ROSES seeking contributors to the ScienceCore.
+Learn more in [F.14 Transform to Open Science Training](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7bAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7d&path=&method=init), in Section 3.1.
+Please refer to the official solicitation for additional details.
+* Resources for [getting started with NASA proposals](/docs/Area4_Moving_To_Openness/TOPST/proposal_resources.md) are available.

+## Host a Summer School on Open Science

+**What is it?**

+Science team summer schools are five-day workshops, hosted by various partner and collaborator organizations in the months of June, July and August.
+During these weeks, members of a science team dive deeply into a particular topic, allowing time for training, discussion and ideation.

+**How do I get started?**

+More information on TOPS open science summer schools is contained in ROSES [F.14 Transform to Open Science Training](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7bAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7d&path=&method=init), in Section 3.2.
+Please refer to the official solicitation for additional details.
+* Resources for [getting started with NASA proposals](/docs/Area4_Moving_To_Openness/TOPST/proposal_resources.md) are available.

+## Run an OpenCore Virtual Cohort

+**What is it?**

+Whether someone is looking to transition to a new way of conducting research or just getting started in their scientific career, TOPS aims to meet everyone where they are at on their open science journey.
+As such, one of TOPS' priorities is to develop and launch an open science curriculum that includes important definitions, tools, resources and best practices.
+You can learn more about the TOPS curriculum on our GitHub in [Area2_Capacity_Sharing](/docs/Area2_Capacity_Sharing/readme.md).

+TOPS is seeking solicitations for organizations who will organize and run “virtual cohorts” of learners to take the TOPS core open science curriculum (OpenCore).

+**How do I get started?**

+More information on TOPS OpenCore virtual cohorts is contained in ROSES [F.14 Transform to Open Science Training](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7bAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7d&path=&method=init), in Section 3.2.
+Please refer to the official solicitation for additional details.
+* Resources for [getting started with NASA proposals](/docs/Area4_Moving_To_Openness/TOPST/proposal_resources.md) are available.